Wimmics/olivaw/README.md

 All the functional documentation concerning olivaw can be found in [the docs/ folder](./docs/)

-There is also technical docuùentation that can be followed from [there](./olivaw/)
+There is also technical documentation that can be followed from [there](./olivaw/)

 If a bug is to be found don't hesitate to create an [issue](https://github.com/Wimmics/olivaw/issues)